25Nov

 Tone and Microcopy: Button labels, form instructions, and tooltips must be culturally appropriate and context-aware.
 Incorporating these elements from the beginning ensures that localization enhances rather than disrupts the design.

-Localization in Action: Building a Seamless Experience
+Localize Software and Apps in Action: Building a Seamless Experience

 Let’s take a simplified look at a localization workflow in the context of app development: